beave/sagan/doc/source/configuration.rst

 Example ``snortsam`` subsection::

-     # The 'snortsam' output allows Sagan to send block information Snortsam
+     # The 'snortsam' output allows Sagan to send block information to Snortsam
      # agents.
-If a rule the fwsam: option in it,  the offending IP address can
+If a rule has the fwsam: option in it,  the offending IP address can
-     # be firewall/blocked.
+     # be firewalled/blocked.
 For example,  if a rule is triggered with the 'fwsam'
      # option,  Sagan can instruct a firewall (iptables/ebtable/pf/iwpf/Cisco/etc)
      # to firewall off the source or destination.
      #